dndx/phantun/README.md

 Phantun aims to keep tunneling overhead to the minimum.
 The overhead compared to a plain UDP packet is the following:

-Plain UDP packet: 20 byte IP header + 8 byte UDP header = 28 bytes
+Standard UDP packet: 20 byte IP header + 8 byte UDP header = 28 bytes

 Phantun obfuscated UDP packet: 20 byte IP header + 20 byte TCP header = 40 bytes

+Note that Phantun does not add any additional header other than IP and TCP headers in order to pass through stateful packet inspection!

 Phantun's additional overhead: 12 bytes.
 I other words, when using Phantun, the usable payload for UDP packet is reduced by 12 bytes.
 This is the minimum overhead possible when doing such kind